iftah-og/DripRog/docs/HARDWARE.md

 ### Why a switch and not a continuous dial

-DripRog is built to be set once and then left completely alone: configured, sealed into a dry pack, and dropped in the field for the duration of a session, with no changes made while it's recording.
-A detented rotary switch suits that.
-Its positions physically click into place, so a setting can't drift or get knocked to a different value by handling, vibration, or being jostled in a bag.
-A continuous potentiometer would be easier to nudge by accident.
+The recorder reads the gain position at idle and locks it in the moment recording starts, so gain never changes mid-recording in software regardless of the switch.
+The switch's job is therefore about the setting *before* recording begins.
+DripRog is built to be set once, sealed into a dry pack, and dropped in the field, and it's easy to stow it without double-checking the gain position.
+A detented rotary switch clicks into place and stays there, so the level you last set is still the level when you press record, even after the unit has been handled, jostled, or carried in a bag.
+A continuous potentiometer would be easier to nudge off its setting in transit.

 The trade-off is granularity: four fixed levels instead of a smooth range.
 For this use that's a feature, not a limit, since the goal is a known, repeatable